shijian2001/shijian2001.github.io/README.md

 *If you want to discuss relevant research topics or potential collaborations, feel free to send me an email.*

 ## 📢 News
+[03/31/2026] A new preprint is released!
+Check [MuSEAgent: A Multimodal Reasoning Agent with Stateful Experiences](https://arxiv.org/abs/2603.27813) for more details!

 [02/21/2026] Our work [Synthetic Curriculum Reinforces Compositional Text-to-Image Generation](https://arxiv.org/abs/2511.18378) is accepted to CVPR 2026!

 [10/28/2025] A new preprint is released!
 Check [Video-Thinker: Sparking "Thinking with Videos" via Reinforcement Learning](https://www.arxiv.org/abs/2510.23473) for more details!